pKallert/neos-canto/README.md

 ## Credits and license

-This plugin was sponsored by [Paessler](https://www.paessler.com/) and its initial version was developed by Robert Lemke of [Flownative](https://www.flownative.com).
+This plugin was sponsored by [Paessler](https://www.paessler.com/) and its initial version was developed by Robert Lemke and Karsten Dambekalns of [Flownative](https://www.flownative.com).

 See LICENSE for license details.